Posts Tagged ‘relevant’

 Achievable – you must be able to work on the goal.
 Setting a goal of running a marathon next week is unlikely if you currently get puffed walking to the letterbox, but a goal of walking for 10 minutes every day is achievable.
 Of course, part of being able to work on the goal means your attitude, too – you need to be willing to work on it and allow yourself to grow your abilities along the way.

 Relevant – your goals must fit in with where you are, what your values are and your big life goals.
-Following someone else’s goals may not be relevant for you (e.g. don’t try to loose weight if you are underweight), and you may need to set different goals at different times in your life.
+Following someone else’s goals may not be relevant for you (e.g. don’t try to lose weight if you are underweight), and you may need to set different goals at different times in your life.
 If your values are to help people, then ‘I will volunteer at the community centre 3 hours a month’ is a relevant goal.

 Timed – goals without a deadline are just wishes really.
 A deadline makes you take them more seriously and to act on them now rather than tomorrow.
 Deadlines need to be realistic to keep your goal achievable, but they also need to be tight enough to keep you motivated and working towards the goal.
-So a timed goal is something like ‘I will read a business magazine a month’, ‘I will sell 10% more this year’, ’I will exercise 4 times a week’ or ‘I will loose 6kg by 1 August’.
+So a timed goal is something like ‘I will read a business magazine a month’, ‘I will sell 10% more this year’, ‘I will exercise 4 times a week’ or ‘I will lose 6kg by 1 August’.

 whY- you need to have a reason to aim for your goal.
 The reason will keep you going even when it is hard and you don’t seem any closer to the end.
 And I’m talking about the real, deep reason for your goal.
 For example, ‘my doctor says I should stop smoking’ will only motivate you on a good day.
 On a bad day, you will need to know ‘I want more energy and don’t want emphysema like Uncle Jim so I will not light a cigarette now’.
 So what is your real reason (and there can be more than one) for setting this goal?